SamuelSwartzberg/flashcardifying_text_temp/inf.md

 size ::= (<length-percentage>[ <length-percentage>])|size-keyword
 size-keyword ::= closest-side|closest-corner|farthest-side|farthest-corner

+table:size-keyword|meaning
-closest-side	The gradient's ending shape meets the side of the box closest to its center (for circles) or meets both the vertical and horizontal sides closest to the center (for ellipses). closest-corner	The gradient's ending shape is sized so that it exactly meets the closest corner of the box from its center. farthest-side	Similar to closest-side, except the ending shape is sized to meet the side of the box farthest from its center (or vertical and horizontal sides). farthest-corner	The default value, the gradient's ending shape is sized so that it exactly meets the farthest corner of the box from its center.
+closest-side|The gradient's ending shape meets the side of the box closest to its center (for circles) or meets both the vertical and horizontal sides closest to the center (for ellipses). closest-corner|The gradient's ending shape is sized so that it exactly meets the closest corner of the box from its center. farthest-side|Similar to closest-side, except the ending shape is sized to meet the side of the box farthest from its center (or vertical and horizontal sides). farthest-corner|The default value, the gradient's ending shape is sized so that it exactly meets the farthest corner of the box from its center.

 For <size>, specifying two <length-percentages> applies them to horizontal/vertical direction respectively. specifying only one makes it applly two both horizontal and vertical directions.
 Places that expect a <size> for a circle may only recieve one <legnth-percentages>